-Another movie that is inextricably linked with fall, Dead Poets Society is set during the fall semester of a boys’ private school.
-The movie’s genuine appreciation for fine art, and Robin Williams’ central performance as a teacher who encourages his students to really experience the world is one of his finest.
-Dead Poets Society ends on a tragic but hopeful note, and it’s the perfect movie to turn on if you want to gently cry into your beautiful wool sweater.
+Another movie inextricably linked with fall, Dead Poets Society, is set during the fall semester of a boys’ private school.
+The movie’s genuine appreciation for fine art and Robin Williams’ central performance as a teacher who encourages his students to really experience the world is one of his finest.
+Dead Poets Society ends on a tragic but hopeful note, and it’s the perfect movie to turn on if you want to cry into your beautiful wool sweater gently.

 You’ve Got Mail

-An adaptation of The Little Shop Around the Corner for the internet age, You’ve Got Mail is another wonderful movie about living in New York City.
+An adaptation of The Little Shop Around the Corner for the Internet age, You’ve Got Mail is another beautiful movie about living in New York City.
 There are vibrant cocktail parties, plenty of exploration of AOL message boards circa 1998, and a re-pairing of Meg Ryan and Tom Hanks following Sleepless in Seattle five years earlier.
-In spite of its internet trappings, You’ve Got Mail is really a tribute to small book stores, which may have the greatest fall energy of all.
+Despite its internet trappings, You’ve Got Mail is really a tribute to small bookstores, which may have the most excellent fall energy of all.

 Dear White People

-Set on a college campus during the fall semester, Dear White People is about a Black house at a largely white, elite university.
-The movie eventually spawned a series, but first, Dear White People was the story of the ways in which a seemingly enlightened institution can prove to be even more backwards than more overtly racist institutions.
+Set on a college campus during the fall semester, Dear White People is a story about four Black students who navigate life through a predominantly white, elite university.
+The movie eventually spawned a series, but first, Dear White People was the story of how a seemingly enlightened institution can prove to be even more backward than more overtly racist institutions.
 The series would explore that idea in greater depth, and what makes both so great is that they never forget to be funny, even as they bring plenty of reality to conversations around race in America.